blvchain/.github/profile/README.md

 # BLVchain

+## Summery

-This is a private licenced blockchain that make sure your data in your organization is safe!
+This is a private licenced blockchain that makes sure your data in your organization is safe!

+## Whitepaper

+You can download whitepaper from: